Second wave of covid in Europe leads to new restrictions but no national lockdowns

-In a statement to Parliament, British Prime Minister Boris Johnson said he was trying to take a balanced approach — between the extremes of “shuttering our lives and our economy” and abandoning the fight.
+In a statement to Parliament, British Prime Minister Boris Johnson said he was trying to take a balanced approach, between the extremes of “shuttering our lives and our economy” and abandoning the fight.

 “We don’t want to go back to another national lockdown,” he said, but “we can’t let the virus rip.”